AFCAB certificate for MBT couplers

 We are particularly proud to announce that our MBT sleeve has received the AFCAB certification.

-Leviat, a CRH company, is a global leader in connecting, fixing, lifting and anchoring technology for the construction industry.
+Leviat is a global leader in connecting, fixing, lifting and anchoring technologies for the construction industry.

-Leviat’s engineered products and innovative construction solutions are used in a variety of market segments from residential to infrastructure, enabling users to build better, stronger, safer and faster.
+Our engineered products and innovative solutions are used across a wide range of sectors, from residential to infrastructure, helping customers build better, stronger, safer and faster.

 3 000